Have you tried turning it off and back on again?

-As an I.T professional it sometimes becomes monotonous to ask a user to reboot their PC to resolve an issue and I feel sometimes that I am taking the easy route.
-I’m sure it is not really an acceptable solution to the user and anyone can do this but I am here today to outline reasons why a reboot will resolve issues.
+As an I.T professional, it sometimes becomes monotonous to ask a user to turn it off and on again to resolve an issue and I feel sometimes that I am taking the easy route.
+I’m sure it is not really an acceptable solution to the user and anyone can do this but I am here today to outline reasons why you can avoid common computer problems by powering off and rebooting.
 While certain problems will require a complete restart anyway because of an operating system failure or a hardware driver failure, but not every problem does.
 Some problems may be resolved without a restart, though a restart may be the easiest option rather than spending hours reading through error logs to find out a solution.

-- Windows is Slow.
+- Computer is Slow.
 If you find that navigating around your Windows operating system is performing very slowly.
 It’s possible that a misbehaving program is using 99% of your CPU and draining the computer’s resources.
-As your I.T support person I would typically open your task manager and hope to find what program this is.
-Instead of calling I.T and have them waste time troubleshooting the problem, simply by rebooting could easily fix the issue.
+As your I.T support person, I would typically open your task manager and hope to find what program this is.
+Instead of calling I.T and have them waste time troubleshooting the problem, simply rebooting could easily fix the issue.

 - Program is Using Too Much Memory.
 When your programs consume too much memory, temporary hard drive space, and other valuable resources they may eventually run out and cause your computer to slow down until it finally halts altogether.
 Rebooting “refreshes” those resources, and allows you to continue working at an optimal speed.